Zuiderzee: Zuiderzee

+Zuiderzee Works

+The construction between 1927 and 1932 of a 19-mile long dam (the Afsluitdijk), under plans originating from Cornelius Lely, enclosed the Zuiderzee.
+The creation of this dam was hastened by the Flood of January 1916.
+Plans for closing the Zuiderzee had been made over thirty years earlier but had not yet passed in parliament.
+With the completion of the Afsluitdijk in 1932, the Zuiderzee became the IJsselmeer, and the outer portion of the Zuiderzee became the Wadden Sea.
+Large areas of land, mainly for agricultural use, were subsequently reclaimed from the water through the construction of polders with dams, pumping, and other hydrological technology.
+Four had been built by the early 1980s.
+They were the Wieringermeer Polder built in 1930; the Northeast (Noordoost) Polder, built in 1942; the East (Oostelijk) Flevoland Polder, built in 1957; and the South (Zuidelijk) Flevoland Polder, completed in 1968.
+A fifth, Markerwaard, began construction in 1963, and became partially complete, but was abandoned in the mid-1980s.
+Collectively, this system of dams, dikes, and polders is called the Zuiderzee Works.

-Geography and development
+Geography

 Around the Zuiderzee many fishing villages grew up and several developed into walled towns with extensive trade connections, in particular Kampen, a town in Overijssel, and later also towns in Holland such as Amsterdam, Hoorn, and Enkhuizen.
 These towns traded at first with ports on the Baltic Sea, in England, and in the Hanseatic League, but later also with the rest of the world when the Netherlands established its colonial empire.
 When that lucrative trade diminished, most of the towns fell back on fishing and some industry until the 20th century when tourism became the major source of income.

 Contained within the Zuiderzee were five small islands, the remains of what were once larger islands, peninsulas connected to the mainland, or in the case of Pampus, an artificial island.
 These were Wieringen, Urk, Schokland, Pampus and Marken.
 The inhabitants of these islands also subsisted mainly on fishing and related industries and still do in the case of Urk and Wieringen.
 All of these islands, except for Pampus, are now part of the mainland or connected to it.

-The construction in the early 20th century of a large enclosing dam (the Afsluitdijk) tamed the Zuiderzee.
-The creation of this dam was a response to the flood of January 1916.
-Plans for closing the Zuiderzee had been made over thirty years earlier but had not yet passed in parliament.
-With the completion of the Afsluitdijk in 1932, the Zuiderzee became the IJsselmeer, and large areas of water could be reclaimed for farming and housing.
-These areas, known as polders, were respectively the Wieringermeer, the Noordoostpolder and Flevoland.

-This enormous project under the direction of Cornelis Lely, called the Zuiderzee Works, ran from 1919 to 1986, culminating in the creation of the new province of Flevoland.
-The reclamation project was originally intended to also reclaim the former southwestern portion of the Zuiderzee, a polder that would have been called the Markerwaard, but this final stage of the reclamation project was indefinitely postponed in the 1980s.